Loading...

 Add Healthy Fats

-Include healthy fats like avocado, nuts, or seeds to your meal.
-Fats can help moderate the absorption of glucose.
+Incorporate healthy fats like avocado, nuts, seeds, or olive oil into your meals.
+These can help reduce the absorption rate of carbohydrates.

 Include Fiber-Rich Vegetables